-- A respectful exchange of ideas and reasonable periods during the exchange to present her or his observations and suggestions without being interrupted.
+- A respectful exchange of ideas and reasonable periods during the exchange to present her, his, or their observations and suggestions without being interrupted.

 - The assurance that the session will be focused on helping the student develop their writing, rather than a session devoted to editing or proofreading.